damianhakert/damianhakert.github.io/source/posts/2016-12-20-how-to-keep-remote-teams-engaged.html.md

 categories: customer stories
 image_title: '/images/blogimages/how-to-keep-remote-teams-engaged.jpg'
 description: "Our Director of Strategic Partnerships chats about remote engagement challenges at a charity that encourages kids to get interested in space, finding interesting parallels with open source projects."
-twitter_image: '/images/tweets/why-bare-metal.png'
 ---

 We love hearing when people outside of GitLab read our [Handbook](https://about.gitlab.com/handbook/) - it's totally public, after all, and it's pretty comprehensive (or behemoth, depending on your frame of mind).
 It was even more exciting to hear from James Telfer, of [UK Students for the Exploration and Development of Space](http://ukseds.org/) (UKSEDS) that he read the handbook and had further questions that we'd left unanswered.
 In particular - what to do when you have neither carrot nor stick when managing remote volunteers?

 <!--more-->